-Concerned students everywhere have become increasingly alar-med about the active role that the Central Intelligence Agency now plays in world affairs.
-Students from Japan, Greece, Portugal, South Korea, South Vietnam, and Latin America have all voiced their strong disapproval of the ('IA's activities in their countries.
-They've seen what the CIA has done to other countries of their They've seen what how the size.
-CIA financed and organized the Bay of Pigs fiasco against the people of Cuba.
+Concerned students everywhere have become increasingly alarmed about the active role that the Central Intelligence Agency now plays in world affairs.
+Students from Japan, Greece, Portugal, South Korea, South Vietnam, and Latin America have all voiced their strong disapproval of the CIA's activities in their countries.
+They've seen what the CIA has done to other countries of their size.
+They've seen what how the CIA financed and organized the Bay of Pigs fiasco against the people of Cuba.
 They are aware of the CIA's direct intervention in Guatemala in 1954 when the elected President was overthrown, and replaced by a puppet, for tampering with United Fruit property.
 They've seen how CIA cooperation with the big bosses of ITT brought about the bloody fascist coup on the people of Chile.
 They are aware of CIA activities in countries that are on the verge of political and economic liberation and on the road towards a more egalitarian way of life e.g. the crumbling elitist governments of Portugal, Greece, Spain, Italy, S. Korea, S. Vietnam, Peru, Dominican Republic, Argentina, and countries of Africa.
 Concerned students everywhere who want their countries to take their own paths to develop themselves on their own terms find that they cannot do so as long as they remain economic and political satellites of the U.S. So long as there are United States investments in countries abroad, the CIA will continue to play an active role in the political life of these countries.
 They will justify their covert and clandestine activities in the name of patriotism and "anti-communism", as well as "protecting U.S. lives and in-terests."
-And as long as they are given free reign, they will continue to crack down on "subversives" and students whose aim is to liberate their countries from the economic and political domination by the U.S.

-The question Notre Dame students must now deal with is how far are we going to let the C IA go in carrying out their inhumane and un-christian activities.
-As students, it seems that we have a duty here to become aware of how agencies operating for the U.S. government affect the lives and future of fellow students and peoples in different parts of the globe.
-The CIA-ITT involvement in Chile resulted in the military take-over of a number of Catholic schools and forced many Catholic priests to flee the country (some of whom are presently here at Notre them know how you feel.
-Dame).
-In other countries, the CIA has operated with huge will be on campus today under the financial interests to insure that Golden Dome for all those conthe principle of "socialism for the cerned. rich, free-enterprise for the poor" stays intact.
+And as long as they are given free reign, they will continue to crack down on "subversives" and students whose aim is to liberate their countries from the economic and political domination by the U.S. The question Notre Dame students must now deal with is how far are we going to let the C IA go in carrying out their inhumane and un-christian activities. students, it seems that we have a duty here to become aware of how agencies operating for the U.S. government affect the lives and future of fellow students and peoples in different parts of the globe.
+The CIA-ITT involvement in Chile resulted in the military take-over of a number of Catholic schools and forced many Catholic priests to flee the country (some of whom are presently here at Notre Dame).
+In other countries, the CIA has operated with huge rich, free enterprise for the poor" stays intact.
 This has got to stop.
-February 28th.

 Today, Monday, November 18, Signed, the CIA is here on campus Concerned Students of Notre Dame recruiting members of the 1975 graduating class.
-It must make Fantasy tormer Chilean priests here cringe to see Notre Dame University to recru fr graduates after what they did in Dear Editor: ('hile.
+It must make former Chilean priests here cringe to see Notre Dame University allow the CIA to recruit from her graduates after what they did in Dear Editor: ('hile.
 But why are they here at When one is trying to make a